 Where Are We Going?

 We are on the road to a cure by reducing morbidity and improving the outcome and quality of life.
-The next step toward a cure is to provide treatment that requires fewer weekly infusions.
+The next step is finding a cure for bleeding disorders.
 Until that is possible, we are focused on treating the total person, with programs to provide emotional support, educational programs to provide more knowledge about insurance and treatment, youth programs to promote the importance of quality education that lead to careers that provide good insurance.
 We are advocating for healthcare access, product choice and blood safety so that all of our community members will receive the best care based on their needs.
 We are increasing awareness about bleeding disorders so that patients are diagnosed sooner, treated sooner, and become a part of our community sooner so that we can enhance their quality of life.

 What Will It Take To Get There?